Meet Dr. Greg Bonnen

 Authored and passed the “Trigger Ban” to outlaw all abortion as soon as Roe v.
 Wade is overturned

-As Chairman of the powerful House Appropriations Committee, Greg helped secure $46.5 billion for public education, over $1 billion for border security, and $34.2 billion healthcare funding, including Texas’s highly successful Alternatives to Abortion program.
+As Chairman of the powerful House Appropriations Committee, Greg helped secure $82.8 billion for public education and $6.65 billion in new funding for border security operations and infrastructure.

 Dr. Bonnen co-founded Houston Physician’s Hospital in 2003 along with his partners.
 The hospital now employs nearly 200 full-time staff serving the Southeast Texas Gulf Coast community.
 Dr. Bonnen continues to serve as a board member and president for the hospital.
 He also practices at Memorial Hermann Southeast and has served over 13,000 patients in the Gulf Coast area and beyond.